wyx087/solar-owl/README.md

 - Install lighttpd and php-cgi (sudo apt install)
 - Create symbolic links as detailed in LINKS.txt
-- For Raspberry Pi 4, install latest wiringPi: sudo dpkg -i wiringpi-252.deb (because at time of writing, repo version is 2.50... http://wiringpi.com/wiringpi-updated-to-2-52-for-the-raspberry-pi-4b/)
+- For Raspberry Pi 4, install latest wiringPi: sudo dpkg -i wiringpi-252.deb (at time of writing, apt repo version is 2.50... http://wiringpi.com/wiringpi-updated-to-2-52-for-the-raspberry-pi-4b/)

 The dataflow for il.c and www parts on Raspberry Pi: